 Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
 It occurs mainly in the lungs but can sometimes spread throughout the body.

-• Histoplasmosis is acquired by inhaling spores of the fungus.
+The infection is usually caused by inhaling spores of the fungus.

-• The diagnosis is based on culture and examination of tissue and fluid samples.
+The diagnosis is based on culture and examination of tissue and fluid samples, blood tests, and imaging tests of the lungs.

 (See also Overview of Fungal Infections.)

-Histoplasma grows best in soil and dust that are contaminated with bird or bat droppings.
-Chicken farmers, construction workers, cavers (people who like to explore caves), and others who work with soil are most likely to inhale the spores produced by Histoplasma.
+Histoplasmosis usually occurs when people inhale the spores of the fungus.
+Histoplasma capsulatum grows best in soil and dust that are contaminated with bird or bat droppings.
+Chicken farmers, construction workers, cavers (people who like to explore caves), and others who work with soil are most likely to inhale the spores produced by the fungus.
 The risk of infection is greatest when activity generates airborne spores (for example, tree or building removal at construction sites in areas where birds or bats live) or when exploring caves.

 Forms of Histoplasmosis

-• Progressive disseminated histoplasmosis: If the immune system is weakened or is immature, the infection may spread (disseminate) from the lungs through the bloodstream to other parts of the body, such as the brain, spinal cord, liver, spleen, lymph nodes, adrenal glands, digestive system, or bone marrow.
+Progressive disseminated histoplasmosis: If the immune system is weakened or is immature, the infection may spread (disseminate) from the lungs through the bloodstream to other parts of the body, such as the brain, spinal cord, liver, spleen, lymph nodes, adrenal glands, digestive system, or bone marrow.
 This form rarely occurs in healthy adults.
-It usually occurs in malnourished infants or very young children or in people with a weakened immune system, such as those who have HIV/AIDS, an organ transplant, or who are taking medications that suppress the immune system, including corticosteroids.
+It usually occurs in malnourished infants or very young children or in people with a weakened immune system, such as those who have advanced HIV infection, an organ transplant, or who are taking medications that suppress the immune system, including steroids.

 Symptoms of Histoplasmosis

-Most people infected with Histoplasma do not develop any symptoms, or they develop only very mild symptoms.
+Most people infected with Histoplasma do not develop any symptoms or they develop only very mild symptoms, especially people who have a healthy immune system.

 Acute pulmonary histoplasmosis